-In 1815, when most mountain dwellings were log cabins, Benjamin Allison of Maryland built a two-story six-room frame house based on the design of row houses in England and East Coast America.
+In 1815, when most mountain dwellings were log cabins, Benjamin Allison of Maryland built a two-story frame house based on the design of row houses in England and East Coast America.
 Allison, who had 11 children and perhaps needed more space for his family, sold the little house to William and Mary Patton Deaver in 1830.
-By 1840, the house had more than doubled in size and by 1860 the Charleston-inspired double porches had been added.
-The Deaver home included seven slaves and 5,117 acres in scattered locations.
-In 1987, the by-then derelict house was scheduled for demolition in favor of being used for a shopping center.
+By 1840, the house had more than doubled in size, and by 1860 the Charleston-inspired double porches had been added.
+The Deaver home and its 5,117 acres in scattered locations reflected the prosperity achievable in the mountain economy.

-•House tours: Guided tours are offered from 10 a.m. to 4 p.m. on Saturdays and Sundays, except when there is a festival in downtown Brevard, or by special appointment for schools and organizations.
+•House Tours are offered 1-4 p.m., Saturdays and Sundays, or by special appointment for schools and organizations.
 Admission is by voluntary donation.

-•Oct.
-21: Storytelling at the Barn.
-House closes for season.
-The Transylvania County Historical Society is a private, nonprofit organization with 501(c)3 tax status and is not a part of any government agency.
-For more information, call (828) 884-5137 or go to www.tchistoricalsociety.com
+•Dec.
+2 at 2:30 p.m., Christmas Carol Singing at McGaha Chapel in Cedar Mountain.
+The Historical Society is a private, nonprofit organization with 501(c)3 tax status, not a part of any government agency.
+For more information, go to www.tchistoricalsociety.com or call (828) 884-5137.

 The McGaha Chapel